Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

     _pickle.PicklingError: Can't pickle [THIS IS THE THING TO FIND AND DELETE]: attribute lookup <lambda> on __main__ failed

-ie: in the stacktrace example here, there seems to be a lambda function somewhere in the user code which cannot be pickled.

-GPU device selection
+Select GPU devices
 --------------------

-You can select the GPU devices with ranges, a list of indices or a string containing a comma separated list of GPU ids:
+You can select the GPU devices using ranges, a list of indices or a string containing a comma separated list of GPU ids:

 .. testsetup::